 I feel so alone.
 So terribly alone.

 Suicide is never chosen.
-It happens when pain exceeds the capability to cope with it.
+It happens when pain exceeds the ability to cope with it.

 When I was in the hospital last year for two weeks after having cancer surgery.
 Only one friend came by to visit.
 Only one other friend sent a greeting (way cool balloons & teddy bear).
 I don’t remember if anyone outside of relatives called.
 I felt really alone.